gwillem/robotgame/bots/waterlinie.md

 TODO

+* swap places if somebody is under attack

+* If last preemptive strike didn't yield result, don't repeat
+* Run for your life if blocked at spawn point

 * If enemy neighbour is surrounded by >1 ally, then attack.
 * If surrounded by enemies, flee to square with less enemies
 * Only flee spawn point if turn % 10 == 0